josephrexme/josephrex.me/content/cases/styleq.md

 ---

 <figure>
-{% image "styleq_vbcwq9", { alt: "styleq banner", width: 800, height: 319 } %}
+{% image "styleq_vbcwq9", { alt: "styleq banner", width: 780, height: 311 } %}
 </figure>

 StyleQ is a startup based in Milwaukee.
-Its goal is to bridge the gap between professional stylists and their customers by helping the customer search for expeerienced stylists.
+Its goal is to bridge the gap between professional stylists and their customers by helping the customer search for experienced stylists.
 For stylists without a shop or designated location to cater to customers, styleQ aims at providing them a location to meet with their customers.
 <!--more-->